igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-ietf-ippm-explicit-flow-measurements.md

 Hence, loss bits do not provide a viable new mechanism to attack data integrity and secrecy.

+Since the mechanisms here described can generally be applicable to different client-server protocols, more security aspects must be treated based on the specific application.
+As an example for QUIC, security considerations are discussed in RFC9000 and RFC9001, generally considering active or passive attackers in the network as well as attacks on specific QUIC mechanisms.

 ## Optimistic ACK Attack

 A defense against an Optimistic ACK Attack, described in {{QUIC-TRANSPORT}},